Alfix-Januarivinter/cookie-enter.py/README.md

 git push -u origin main
 ```

-If you get a error, just try this:
+If you get an error, just try this:
 ```bash
 git pull origin main --allow-unrelated-histories
 ```